FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-I have a confession to make: I’m a total chocolate addict (keto low carb diet or not!).
+I have a confession to make: I’m totally chocolate obsessed (keto low carb diet or not!).
 And, what tops my list of The Best Chocolate Things?
 Low carb brownies, of course.
 Especially these fudgy low carb almond butter brownies.
 Oh my goodness, they’re delicious!

 Truth be told, I eat these paleo brownies for breakfast with my coffee sometimes (don’t judge!).
 People have muffins and scones for breakfast, so why not brownies?